akmjoe/git-ocpack/README.md

 For this to work, the source that is being packed must have an `upload` folder containing files in the correct directory structure to upload to opencart.

-If there is a `vqmod` folder, it cannot be used as a .ocmod.zip plugin.

 ### Prerequisites

 Intended for use on a linux system with bash.
 Not tested on windows.
+For converting vqmod to ocmod, php-cli must be enabled.

 ### Installing

-Copy git-ocpack file to your bin folder and make sure it is executable.
+Copy git-ocpack and convert.php files to your bin folder and make sure they are executable.

 ### Usage
 Open the terminal in the git directory you want to pack,